openwrt/openwrt/README.md

 - set default route for WiFi in target/linux/pistachio/base-files/etc/uci-defaults/config/network as

         option 'defaultroute' '1'

+### Configure Network using luci web interface
+Alternatively, you can also configure network interfaces using luci web interface.
+Please refer [LUCI Essenetials](https://wiki.openwrt.org/doc/howto/luci.essentials) for more details.

+Note that luci is not enabled by default, but you should be able to use opkg utility to install luci.

 ##Using opkg utility
 All the packages built for pistachio-marduk are hosted on [IMGCreator downloads server](https://downloads.imgcreator.io/pistachio/marduk), so it should be possible to